dante-saggin/operational-microservice/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
-3. Run in Kubernetes:  `./run_kubernetes.sh` locally will be necessary to run ``minikube tunnel`` to be create an external ip to the load balancer
+3. Run in Kubernetes:  `./run_kubernetes.sh` locally will be necessary to run ``minikube tunnel`` in a different terminal in order to be create an external ip to the load balancer.